radiopstatic/radiopstatic/README.md

 ![my hot babe... idk what that 3rd heart flag means js ignore](https://media.discordapp.net/attachments/1269877660163768322/1431673771348983850/12957708_8e843.gif?ex=68fe459a&is=68fcf41a&hm=c1c40797c40dbc670c024e60e4c4eaa9fa9119da170f7d3a508a27628f17992c&=&width=300&height=300)

-i copied @bunnipaw's readme. no shame 🥴
+i copied @bunnipaw's readme. no shame 🥴 also they smell like piss and shit.. but you didn't hear that from me.